cyborginstitute/administration/source/fundamentals.rst

 potentially under the control of a large number of operators, scripts are really the best way to enforce these practices.

-.. [#useful-ops] Essentially, the "dev/ops," movement/moment has done a
+.. [#dev-ops] Essentially, the "dev/ops," movement/moment has done
-   lot to integrate the lessons from Agile Methodologies, and from the software development world into operations work, but
+   a lot to integrate the lessons from Agile Methodologies and from the software development world into operations work, and while both of these developments are quite welcome, it's easy to overplay the amount of actual change that the "dev/ops" shift really represents.
+In most cases "dev/ops," is a recognition of the kind of work that systems administrators have been doing for ever in combination with some notable shifts in development cycles and deployment :term:`resource`

 Record Keeping and Auditing